uaicompetition/uai-competition-dev/_pages/root/file-formats/model-format.md

 The first line consists of a single number, N, specifying the number of variables in the network.
 Each variable is implicitly labled as 0, 1, ... , N.

-The second line specifies the cardinalities of each variable separated by a whitespace (in order from 0, 1, ... , N).
+The second line specifies the cardinalities (or domain size) of each variable separated by a whitespace (in order from 0, 1, ... , N).

 An example of a network with three variables, the first two having a domain size of 2 and the last variable having a domain size of 3, would look like: